ibm-cloud-docs/sap/sap-offerings-certified-iaas.md

 For **dedicated** processors, the number of dedicated CPUs should correspond to the number of CPUs that were the result of your sizing.

-For more information about shared and dedicated processors, see [Assigning the appropriate processor entitled capacity](https://www.ibm.com/support/pages/assigning-appropriate-processor-entitled-capacity) and [Power Virtual Servers processor types](/docs/power-iaas?topic=power-iaas-powervs-faqs#processor).
+For more information about shared and dedicated processors, see [Assigning the appropriate processor entitled capacity](https://www.ibm.com/support/pages/assigning-appropriate-processor-entitled-capacity) and [Power Virtual Servers processor types](/docs/power-iaas?topic=power-iaas-powervs-faqs#processor){: external}.

 Depending on the SAP workload, supported processor options are restricted.
 For more information, see [SAP Note 2855850](https://me.sap.com/notes/2855850){: external}.
 {: note}